xiechf974/rfc3535-20years-later/draft-boucadair-nmop-rfc3535-20years-later.md

 ## Lack of Profiling

-Many NETCONF-related features are (being) specified by the IETF, but these features are not widely supported (e.g., Push).
-Editing a profile document with a set of recommendations about core/key features with the appropriate justification will help the emergence of more implementations that meet the operators’ needs.
+Many NETCONF-related features are (being) specified by the IETF, but these features are not widely supported (e.g., YANG-Push {{?RFC8639}}).
+Editing a profile document that outlines a set of recommendations for core/key features, along with appropriate justifications, will help foster more implementations that meet operators’ needs.

 > Examples of such profile documents are the various RFCs that were published by the behave WG {{?BCP127}}.
 > Another approach is to consider an approach similar to the "Roadmap for Transmission Control Protocol (TCP) Specification Documents" {{?RFC7414}}.
 Such a document